k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md

 * In your implementation, add a BroadwayJob Actor to the deploy.flow Broadway flow in the References LU that will run the REF_BACKUP command for all the relevant schemas.
 It will start the common tables backup job when deploying the References LU.

 * Set the job interval to a value lower than the COMMONS_TABLE_TTL parameter in the config.ini.
 This will ensure that when a new node joins the Fabric cluster or a node recovery is needed, all the messages since the last backup will be consumed and a proper sync up will take place with no loss of data.
-It is also important to note that when setting up the job interval to a very long period, the backup and restore processes can take longer to run.
+It is also important to note that when setting up the job interval to a very long period, the restore process can take longer to run.